Jay Needham: Norway

-In March 2008, Needham transferred to Alta IF in Alta, Norway.
+In March 2008, Needham transferred to Alta IF in Alta Municipality in Finnmark county, Norway.
 Alta had just won promotion to play in Norway's Adeccoligaen.
 He made his debut on April 13 and retained a starting central defender position throughout the remainder of the season.
 During the 2008 season, Needham appeared in 24 league games, logging more than 2,000 minutes of play.
 He also appeared in two Norwegian Cup matches.
 Needham was named the team's Captain for their final four games.

 At the end of the season, Alta retained its position in the Adeccoligaen.
 This was only the second time in the club's history that it had not been relegated the season after being promoted into the Adeccoligaen.

 2009 was Alta's most successful season in the Adeccoligaen.
 The team ended the season with 42 points (a club record).
 Their 6th-place finish out of 16 teams was the highest finish ever achieved by the club.
 During their run into the fourth round of the Norwegian Cup, Alta defeated Tippeligaen team, Bodo Glimt, 3–0.

 Needham played in 26 leagues games and two Cup matches.
 For the third consecutive season, he logged more than 2,000 minutes in league play.
 During the season, he played right fullback, center fullback, and defensive (holding) mid-field.
 After being moved into the mid-field, he played 19 games as Alta's holding mid-fielder.
 He also played defensive mid-field in two Cup matches.
 Needham served as the team's captain from May 21 through the end of the season.

 In August, he was selected one of the Adeccoligaen's top foreign players by Football Magazine Norway.
 In September, the New York Times Soccer Blog named Needham one of the top 11 American uncapped players in Europe.
 After the close of the season, he left Norway in November.